 This, in turn, sends signals to our brain that we’re full, thus suppressing our appetite.

-Moreover, the food passes through the digestive tract slower when it consists of soluble fiber, this slowing down the absorption of nutrients and increasing satiety.
+Moreover, the food passes through the digestive tract slower when it consists of soluble fiber, slowing down the absorption of nutrients and increasing satiety.
 Fiber directly affects the cells in the intestinal wall, thus contributing to the feeling of satiety.

 One more fact – most high-fiber foods contain fewer calories.